-Conditioning or hardening cut flowers following removal from dry storage at 32-34°F (0-2°C) is necessary if flowers are flaccid.
+Conditioning or hardening cut flowers following removal from dry storage at 32 to 34°F (0 to 2°C) is necessary if flowers are flaccid.
 Conditioning consists of re-cutting stems and placing flowers in vases of preservative at room temperature.
 Most cut flowers will re-hydrate in this environment.
-An alternative procedure is to cut stem ends, place in 100-110°F (38-43°C) water and hold at 40°F (4.4°C).
+An alternative procedure is to cut stem ends, place in 100 to 110°F (38 to 43°C) water and hold at 40°F (4.4°C).
 A pH of 3.5 is best for re-hydration.
 Most flowers will re-hydrate in 4-18 hours under the above conditions.
 During conditioning, stems should not be crowded in containers.
 Containers should be spaced to allow good air circulation.

-Ethylene: The presence of minute quantities of ethylene gas in storage rooms may greatly affect the storage life and quality of flowers and florist greens.
+Ethylene.
+The presence of minute quantities of ethylene gas in storage rooms may greatly affect the storage life and quality of flowers and florist greens.
 Snapdragons, stocks, larkspur, and some roses drop petals or florets, commonly called shattering.
 Carnations, sweet pea, and baby's breath flowers wilt or curl inward, commonly called "sleepiness", with exposure to ethylene.
 Ethylene causes drying and bleaching of the sepals of Cattleya orchids and premature blushing of Cymbidium orchids.
-Ethylene is produced by ripening fruits and vehicle exhausts and is used in produce warehouses to ripen bananas and other fruits and to remove green color from citrus.
+Ethylene is produced by ripening fruits and vehicle exhausts and is used to ripen bananas and other fruits and to remove green color from citrus.

 Some of these sources of ethylene are beyond the control of the warehouse operator.
 There are, however, some precautionary measures that should be taken.
-Fruits, particularly apples and pears, should never be stored in the same room as flowers.
-Ripening rooms should be vented to the outside to prevent accumulation of ethylene in warehouses, and only electric fork lifts should be used.
+Fruits that naturally produce considerable amounts of ethylene, such as apples and pears, should never be stored in the same room as flowers.
+Ripening rooms should be vented to the outside to prevent accumulation of ethylene in warehouses, and only electric forklifts should be used.
 If ethylene accumulation is a problem, the cheapest solution is ventilation of the storage or warehouse space with fresh air obtained above the warehouse.
-The response of flowers to ethylene is greatly reduced at low temperature, and proper storage temperatures are a key to reducing ethylene damage in produce warehouses.
+The response of flowers to ethylene is greatly reduced at low temperatures, and proper storage temperatures are a key to reducing ethylene damage in produce warehouses.

 It has been found that silver, complexed as the silver thiosulfate anionic complex (STS), is a potent antidote to ethylene effects in flowers.
 A number of cut flower crops, including carnations, baby's breath, sweet pea, lily, larkspur, and alstroemeria, are treated with STS as soon as possible after harvest to extend vase life and inhibit the effects of exogenous ethylene.
 Potted flowering plants, such as calceolaria, Christmas cactus, seed geraniums, hibiscus, pot roses, fuchsia, and impatiens, are commonly sprayed with STS during production to prevent ethylene-stimulated loss of flowers and buds during marketing.
-1-Methylcyclopropene (EthylBloc) is registered for use on ornamentals for the same purposes.
+1-Methylcyclopropene (has several commercial names such as EthylBloc), which inhibits ethylene action, is registered for use on ornamentals for the same purposes.

-Flowering Plants: Potted flowering plants vary in their optimum storage temperature.
+Flowering Plants.
+Potted flowering plants vary in their optimum storage temperature.
 Most are marketed shortly after they reach proper maturity.
-Plants from temperate regions, such as carnations, snapdragons, bulbous plants, and chrysanthemums, may be stored briefly at 40-48°F (4-8°C).
-Subtropical and tropical flowering plants, such as African violets, poinsettias, and gesneriads, are chilling sensitive and should be held at 55-64°F (13-18°C).
-Recent research has indicated that potted flowering plants should be refrigerated during long-distance transport.
+Plants from temperate regions, such as carnations, snapdragons, bulbous plants, and chrysanthemums, may be stored briefly at 40 to 48°F (4 to 8°C).
+Subtropical and tropical flowering plants, such as African violets, poinsettias, and gesneriads, are chilling sensitive and should be held at 55 to 64°F (13 to 18°C).
+Research has indicated that potted flowering plants should be refrigerated during long-distance transport.

-Temperatures above 80-84°F (27-29°C) will damage closely-packed flowering plants.
+Temperatures above 80 to 84°F (27 to 29°C) will damage closely-packed flowering plants.
 Even when foliage is not damaged, many of the flower buds will abort.
 Condensation that occurs on leaves and flowers results in rapid growth of Botrytis and consequent losses, especially at high temperatures.